 Erythromycin is a macrolide antibiotic occasionally used to treat or prevent different types of infections caused by certain bacteria.
 In poultry, it is most known for its use against Campylobacter spp. and Mycoplasma spp.

 Typical Dosage: 500 mg/gallon of drinking water (powder form).
 1 ml/10 ml saline as nebulizer for 15 minutes.

-Egg Withdrawal Period: In the United States, Ireland, and the United Kingdom, erythromycin is approved for use in laying hens producing eggs intended for human consumption when its given in accordance with each product manufacturer's label directions; where it has a 0-day egg withdrawal period.
+Egg Withdrawal Period: In the United States, Ireland, United Kingdom, and Australia, erythromycin is approved for use in laying hens producing eggs intended for human consumption when its given in accordance with each product manufacturer's label directions; where it has a 0-day egg withdrawal period.